-- High Net Worth Investors ("HNWI") tend to be under-allocated to the Private Equity asset class when compared to institutional portfolios.
-As a result, HNWI are not benefitting from the potential for excess risk-adjusted returns and increased diversification in their portfolios - Private Equity is primarily oriented towards institutional investors.
-Existing investment products often do not address the high economic, operational, and psychological barriers to entry that typically prevent HNWI for participating in the asset class
+- High Net Worth Investors ("HNWI") and smaller institutional investors tend to be under-allocated to the Private Equity asset class when compared to larger institutional portfolios.
+As a result, they are not benefitting from the potential for excess risk-adjusted returns and increased diversification in their portfolios - Private Equity is primarily oriented towards larger institutional investors.
+Existing investment products often do not address the high economic, operational, and psychological barriers to entry that typically prevent smaller investors from participating in the asset class